Night and day themes

 The small time option is not available on Venu.

 Sunrise and sunset marks

-The approximate sunrise and sunset times are marked at a position on the face perimeter corresponding to the analog time of the event.
+The approximate sunrise and sunset times are marked on the face perimeter at a position corresponding to the analog time of the event.
 The sunrise mark is a little chevron pointing up and the sunset mark is a little chevron pointing down.
 After a new installation of this watch face, the sunrise will be at 00:00 (12am) and the sunset at 23:59 (11:59pm).
 To position the marks correctly, you need to switch to an activity such as running or cycling and lock the GPS signal.
 Please note that if you change your location, the watch face is not able to detect it automatically.
 You will need to lock the GPS again to update it for the correct sun times calculation.

 If you observe your watch during sunrise or sunset, you can enjoy a simple animation of the Sun moving across the horizon.

 The presence of different sky objects can be adjusted with the “Sky wallpaper” setting allowing these options: